tspeed90/cv/README.md

 ### Local Weather
 https://codepen.io/tspeed90/full/GypyQq/

-A freeCodeCamp API project which uses geolocation and the [FCC Weather API](https://fcc-weather-api.glitch.me/) to show user's their local forecast for the day.
+A freeCodeCamp API project which uses geolocation and the [FCC Weather API](https://fcc-weather-api.glitch.me/) to show users their local forecast for the day.

 ## Relevant Education